sav-che/TL-2/Authors/Degelius, Gunnar Bror Fritiof {std. Degel.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 148](https://www.biodiversitylibrary.org/item/103833#page/160/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 148](https://www.biodiversitylibrary.org/page/33259194) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Degelius, Gunnar Bror Fritiof {std.
 Degel.}|first entry]] for this author

 ### Author

-\* Degelius, Gunnar Bror Fritiof (1903-1993), Swedish botanist, born 27 Jan 1903 in Uppsala, son of a pharmacist, studied at the University of Uppsala, Dr. biol. and "Dozent" 1935, set up a trio of lichenologists at UPS, moved to Göteborg 1955-1968, died 1993. (*Degel.*).
+\* Degelius, Gunnar Bror Fritiof (1903-1993), Swedish botanist, born 27 Jan 1903 in Uppsala, son of a pharmacist, studied at the University of Uppsala, Dr. biol. and "Dozent" 1935, set up a trio of lichenologists at UPS, moved to Göteborg 1955-1968, died 1993.
+**Abbreviated name**: *Degel.*

 #### Herbarium and types